akaritakai/linux-configs/samba/README.md

 ====
 samba providea a free server implementation of the SMB/CIFS networking protocol.
 As such, it provides file server services for Windows clients.

+**IMPORTANT NOTE:** I'm not sure on the exact set of instructions to get the MySQL backend to be recognized by default in Ubuntu.
+If anyone does know, let me know.

 Installation
 ------------
 ```sh